Badey History, Family Crest & Coats of Arms

 Badey Settlers in United States in the 19th Century

-- Rich Badey, aged 24, who emigrated to the United States from Posen, in 1893
+- Rich Badey, aged 24, who immigrated to the United States from Posen, in 1893

 Badey Settlers in United States in the 20th Century